-- 4.1 Child Protection ('CP') refers to the protection of children from abuse or serious harm.
-It is linked to the broader term of 'safeguarding,' which is defined in KCSIE 2023 as follows: - "Safeguarding and promoting the welfare of children is defined as protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes." - 4.2 Although the definition of a child is anyone under the age of 18, RBC applies the same policy and standard of care to all pupils (including those already aged 18).
-The policy applies onsite and for any other professional interaction with pupils, for example on an educational visit or in communicating online. - 4.3 The purpose of this policy is to inform staff, Governors, volunteers, and other responsible adults associated with the School of the responsibilities for safeguarding and how these responsibilities will be carried out. - 4.4 This policy will be regularly reviewed and updated (at least annually see 'Document History'), and will be published on the School's website. - 4.5 This policy is published on the School's website and is also available to parents of current and prospective pupils from the Designated Safeguarding Lead (Guy Williams) on request.
-Large print or other accessible formats can also be made available. - 4.6 This policy is drafted in accordance with statutory guidance as follows.
-This guidance is also included in the bibliography annex. - Keeping Children Safe in Education September 2023 (KCSIE) - Working Together to Safeguard Children July 2018 (WTSC) - Prevent Duty Guidance for England and Wales July 2015 (updated April 2021) - Education (Independent School Standards) Regulations 2014 - What to do if you are worried a child is being abused advice for practitioners March 2015 - Safeguarding children and young people October 2018 - Children Missing Education September 2016 - Relationships Education, Relationships and Sex Education and Health Education (2019) - The Equality Act (2010)
+4.1 Child Protection ('CP') refers to the protection of children from abuse or serious harm.
+It is linked to the broader term of 'safeguarding,' which is defined in KCSIE 2024 as follows:

+"Safeguarding and promoting the welfare of children is defined, for the purpose of this guidance, as: providing help and support to meet the needs of children as soon as problems emerge; protecting children from maltreatment, whether that is within or outside the home, including online; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes."

+4.2 Although the definition of a child is anyone under the age of 18, RBC applies the same policy and standard of care to all students (including those already aged 18).
+The policy applies onsite and for any other professional interaction with students, for example on an educational visit or in communicating online.
+The policy also applies to any RBC students who are participating in alternative provision.

+4.3 The purpose of this policy is to inform staff, (including supply staff) Governors, volunteers, parents, third parties, and other responsible adults associated with the School of the responsibilities for safeguarding and how these responsibilities will be carried out.

+4.4 This policy will be regularly reviewed and updated (at least annually - see 'Document History')..

+4.5 This policy is published on the School's website and is also available to parents of current and prospective students from the Designated Safeguarding Lead (Guy Williams) on request.
+Large print or other accessible formats can also be made available.

+4.6 This policy is drafted in accordance with statutory guidance as follows.
+This guidance is also included in the bibliography annex.

+- Keeping Children Safe in Education September 2024 (KCSIE) - Working Together to Safeguard Children December 2023 (WTSC) - Prevent Duty Guidance for England and Wales December 2023 - Education (Independent School Standards) Regulations 2014 - What to do if you are worried a child is being abused advice for practitioners March 2015 - Children Missing Education September 2016 - Information Sharing Advice for Safeguarding Practitioners May 2024 - Relationships Education, Relationships and Sex Education and Health Education 2019 - The Equality Act (2010) - The Human Rights Act (1998) - Charity Commission guidance: Safeguarding and Protecting People for Charities and Trustees June 2022 resident, such as Oxfordshire, Windsor and Maidenhead, Bracknell Forest, etc. In all work with external agencies, RBC staff will ensure that all parties communicate effectively, following appropriate procedures.
+The contact details for Local Authorities where RBC students are most commonly resident may be found in the Contacts section, above.

-- The Human Rights Act (1998) - Charity Commission guidance: safeguarding and protecting people for charities and trustees (2019) - 4.7 We follow the procedures of the Berkshire West Safeguarding Partnership, of which our Local Authority (Wokingham) is a member.
+4.7 We follow the procedures of the Berkshire West Safeguarding Partnership, of which our Local Authority (Wokingham) is a member.
 The Wokingham SCP Procedures manual may be found here.
-Additionally, we work closely with any other safeguarding partnerships where our pupils are resident, such as Oxfordshire, Windsor and Maidenhead, Bracknell Forest, etc. In all work with external agencies, RBC staff will ensure that all parties communicate effectively, following appropriate procedures.
-The contact details for Local Authorities where RBC pupils are most commonly resident may be found in the Contacts section, above. - 4.8 Every complaint or suspicion of abuse from within or outside the School will be taken seriously and action will be taken in accordance with this policy.
+Additionally, we work closely with any other safeguarding partnerships where our students are

+4.8 Every complaint or suspicion of abuse from within or outside the School will be taken seriously and action will be taken in accordance with this policy.